 Glasgow Travel Guide: If you’re asking yourself, Should I Visit Glasgow, the answer is a resounding YES!
 Creative, lively and uber cool, Glasgow is Scotland’s hippest city.
 Find out why you should visit Glasgow, and our recommendations for the best things to do in Glasgow.

 Disclosure: This Should I Visit Glasgow Travel Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.